 In order for the time field of a block header to be considered valid by nodes it must meet two criteria:

-- Be less than 2 hours in the future from your computer’s current time
+- Be less than 2 hours in the future from your node's adjusted time, which is a function of your local machine's clock and your peer's time.

 - Be greater than the median timestamp of the past 11 blocks